Model of the Second Temple

-The temple in Jerusalem began as an idea of King David, which he then conveyed to Nathan the prophet.
+Before the second temple existed the first one began as an idea of King David, which he then conveyed to Nathan the prophet.
 After hearing David's plans, Nathan stated that God approved of what the king intended to do (2Samuel 7:1 - 3).
 Nathan, however, spoke a bit too soon.
-That night God told the prophet that King David would NOT be the one to build him a temple but that Solomon, who would rule in peace, would be the man to do the job (verses 4 - 17).
+That night God told the prophet that King David would NOT be the one to build him a house but that Solomon, who would rule in peace, would be the man to do the job (verses 4 - 17).

 God did allow David to gather building materials for his temple in Jerusalem.
 As an old man, David told Solomon the reason why he could not build God's house of prayer himself.
 It was simply because he was a man of war, a bloody man, a man who had killed lots of people in battle (1Chronicles 22:8 - 10).

-Work was begun around 966 - 965 B.C. and was completed around 959 - 958 B.C.
+Work on the temple was begun around 966 - 965 B.C. and was completed around 959 - 958 B.C.
 The building was built on Mount Moriah, which is east of the city, on the spot where Isaac was offered by Abraham (Genesis 22:1 - 14).
 Unfortunately, the building was burned, pillaged and destroyed by King Nebuchadnezzar of Babylon in 586 B.C.
 He carried all its treasures back to Babylon.

-Sadly, only a few years after her completion, the temple was once again utterly destroyed.
-Roman legions stormed Jerusalem, and notwithstanding the efforts of General (later Emperor) Titus to preserve the temple, his soldiers set fire to it in several locations.
-The temple's total destruction began on the 9th of Ab, the same day its first destruction occurred.
+Sadly, only a few years after renovations to the second temple were completed, it was utterly destroyed.
+Roman legions stormed Jerusalem, and notwithstanding the efforts of General (later Emperor) Titus to preserve it, his soldiers set fire to it in several locations.
+Its total destruction began on the 9th of Ab, the same day its first destruction occurred.
 Its demise was completed on Ab 10, which corresponds to Sunday, August 5th in 70 A.D.